Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 White sugar can be substituted for brown if you don’t have it. - Sour cream

-You can use yogurt or buttermilk in place of sour cream in this recipe. - Rhubarb
+You can use yogurt or buttermilk or greek yogurt in place of sour cream in this recipe and still get a delicious, moist muffin.
+I would not generally recommend low-fat sour cream, but you can certainly use it if need be. - Rhubarb

 Yes – you read that right – the rhubarb itself!
 If you don’t have rhubarb but you love these muffins, go ahead and sub it out for another kind of fruit such as raspberries, blueberries, strawberries, gooseberries, or apples. - Orange